-The trainer ran blood work which showed normal red count, hematocrit and red blood cell size but low hemoglobin and low MCHC (mean cell hemoglobin concentration).
-The only abnormality on his blood chemistry was a high indirect bilirubin.
+The trainer ran blood work which showed normal red count, hematocrit and red blood cell size but low haemoglobin and low MCHC (mean cell haemoglobin concentration).
+The only abnormality in his blood chemistry was high indirect bilirubin.

-The low hemoglobin looks like iron deficiency, but with iron deficiency there would also be smaller than normal red cell size.
+The low haemoglobin looks like iron deficiency, but with iron deficiency, there would also be smaller than normal red cell size.
 He was feeding the horse Purina grain mixes and a local (Alberta, Canada) timothy hay, no supplements.

 The reason for no supplements was that the year before the horse had had a violent allergic reaction (sweating, facial swelling) ten minutes after getting the track vet’s vitamin “jug” (intravenous fluid) that contained B vitamins, iron and vitamin C. Hmmm…..

-Other problems the horse had were a dull coat, muscle soreness, occasional EIPH (exercise induced pulmonary hemorrhage – “bleeder”) and the elevated bilirubin had been showing up on his blood chemistries for the past year.
+Other problems the horse had were a dull coat, muscle soreness, occasional EIPH (exercise-induced pulmonary haemorrhage – “bleeder”) and the elevated bilirubin that had been showing up on his blood chemistries for the past year.

-Indirect bilirubin is recycled hemoglobin from old red blood cells that has been stripped of its iron.
+Indirect bilirubin is recycled haemoglobin from old red blood cells that have been stripped of its iron.
 This is bound to albumin in the blood and extracted by the liver.

 The “allergic” type reaction he described I had seen before in iron overloaded horses.

-It took quite a while to get the minerals lined up, but the switch off commercial grains and on to flax and vitamin E/selenium alone improved him to the point that he raced third.
+It took quite a while to get the minerals lined up, but the switch off commercial cereal compound feeds and on to linseed and vitamin E/selenium alone improved him to the point that he raced third.
 The big changes came when the minerals went on board.
-Within 2 weeks, his coat color darkened and he had much higher energy.
+Within 2 weeks, his coat colour darkened and he had much higher energy.
 He was exercising stronger, with more endurance and speed.
 Repeat blood work after 6 weeks on the complete diet changes showed: